Siege of Baghdad (1638): Siege

 The siege began on 15 November 1638.
 The Safavids had increased the garrison size of the city by around 4-5 times.
 There were four main gates of the city, the North Gate, Azamiye or Imam-i Azam, (of Abū Ḥanīfa), the South Gate Karanlık (dark), Ak (white) and Köprü (bridge) gates.
-The Ottoman observer Ziyaeddin Ibrahim Nuri described the city's fortifications as follows: the city walls were 25 meters tall and between 10 and 7 meters wide, reinforced by earthen ramparts to withstand artillery bombardment and protected by a wide and deep moat.
+The Ottoman observer Ziyaeddin Ibrahim Nuri described the city's fortifications as follows: the city walls were 25 m tall and between 10 and 7 m wide, reinforced by earthen ramparts to withstand artillery bombardment and protected by a wide and deep moat.
 The city walls featured 114 towers between the North and South Gate, and another 94 towers that ran parallel to the Tigris.
 The Safavid commander, Bektash Khan, had made extensive repairs to the fortifications.
 Two Pashas were deployed against the first two gates.
 But the Grand Vizier Tayyar Mehmet Pasha noticed that these two gates were very well fortified.
 So he chose to attack on the third (Ak) gate which seemed less fortified.
 During the siege the Safavids made sallies of around 6,000 men at a time, this was followed by a retreat into the city and a fresh 6,000 to attack.
 These types of attacks greatly increased the casualties of the Ottomans.
 The siege continued for 40 days.
 Towards the end, impatient Murad urged the Grand Vizier for a general attack.
 The attack was successful and the city was captured on 25 December 1638 (on the 116th anniversary of the capture of Rhodes by Suleyman I).
 But during the final clashes, the Grand Vizier was shot down.

-The Yazidi units gained the upper advantage and killed the Safavid commander.
-After this, Ezidi Mirza and his troops advanced further, attacking the demoralized Safavid troops and killing their commander Saru Khan in his own tent.